continuedev/continue/docs/docs/intro.md

 ## Why do developers use `Continue`?

-Many developers have begun to use models like [GPT-4](https://openai.com/research/gpt-4) through [ChatGPT](https://openai.com/blog/chatgpt) while coding; however, the experience is painful because of how much manual copying, pasting, and editing is required to supply them with context and transfer the generated solutions to your codebase. `Continue` eliminates this pain by deeply integrating LLMs into your IDE amd workflows.
+Many developers have begun to use models like [GPT-4](https://openai.com/research/gpt-4) through [ChatGPT](https://openai.com/blog/chatgpt) while coding; however, the experience is painful because of how much manual copying, pasting, and editing is required to supply them with context and incorporate the generated solutions into your codebase. `Continue` eliminates this pain by deeply integrating LLMs into your IDE amd workflows.

 `Continue` accelerates how developers build, ship, and maintain software, while giving them the control to define when LLMs should take actions and the confidence to trust LLMs.
 In short, it enables developers to do what they have always done: work together to create better and better abstractions that make it easier and easier to automate the repetitive work that people want computers to do.